lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 **It is extremely important that if you choose this path, you upgrade to each successive regular release shortly after it comes out.** If you are not comfortable doing this, you should consider using the LTS release instead.

-About four months after a new LTS release comes and every 6 months thereafter an **LTS Point Release** is realeased to support new hardware and fewer updates to download with the longer support term of an LTS realease.
-LTS point releases are released every August and Feburary.
+About four months after a new LTS release comes and every 6 months thereafter an **LTS Point Release** is released to support new hardware and fewer updates to download with the longer support term of an LTS release.
+LTS point releases are released every August and February.
 Each LTS point release is called 24.04.1 is the first point release for the 24.04 point release.

 Ways to download the image
 ---------------------------